Tesco’s Free From Range – Review

 These desserts can be found in the chilled aisle amongst the other sweets.
 I’m personally not a fan but I’ve never been particularly fond of the dairy cream alternative.
 The caramel isn’t as sweet as you’d imagine, which is probably a good thing.
 The coconut milk-based cream dessert needs a little bitterness to stop it from being overpowering and sickly.
 These are not diet friendly (343kcal per pot) so limit them to a special occasion.
 Millionaire’s DessertAgain, this dessert has a coconut base so if you aren’t a big fan you should probably avoid.
 There’s no escaping the coconut taste, even with the chocolate mousse.
 I really enjoyed this take on a Millionaire’s Dessert, however.
 Blackcurrant Cheese CakesThe wonderfully tart blackcurrant topping on these creamy puds acted as a lovely contrast.
 The base wasn’t as biscuity as I’d have liked but they are an enjoyable eat.
 Fromage Frais (Assorted Flavours)

 Dinky is a huge fan of these dairy free yoghurts, which are made with soya.
 They come in a variety of flavours – her favourite is Strawberry – and are sold in a pack of 4 for £1.50.
 She takes these into nursery for snack time and wolfs them down.
+There’s also a chocolate pudding version that we have as an indulgent treat.

 Dairy Free Cheese Range